quoideneuf/METRORails2015/1_BASICS.md

 ### Controllers

-Unbreak your app by creating a controller.
+Unbreak your app by creating a controller:

+	$ rails g controller home

 Visit <http://localhost:3000> to see...your new error.